$42.180.02

 • air pollution.

-According to WHO estimates, the largest increase in the number of cancer cases is expected in low-income countries, where there is no access to quality diagnosis and treatment.
+According to WHO estimates, the largest increase in the number of cancer cases is expected in low-income countries, where there is no access to quality diagnostics and treatment.

-No less important is the problem of reducing the number of preventive examinations, in particular radiological examinations, such as X-rays of the chest organs and mammography.
-This issue has become even more relevant due to the deterioration of the mobility of the population in recent years.
-According to Yuriy Kovalenko, associate professor of the Department of Radiology, executive secretary of the Association of Radiologists of Ukraine, the number of examinations performed has decreased, which leads to the fact that a certain number of cases of lung and breast cancer are not detected at early stages.
+No less important is the problem of reducing the number of preventive examinations, particularly radiological studies such as chest X-rays and mammography.
+This issue has become even more relevant due to the deterioration of population mobility in recent years.
+As noted by Yuriy Kovalenko, Associate Professor of the Department of Radiology, Executive Secretary of the Association of Radiologists of Ukraine, the number of examinations performed has decreased, which leads to a certain number of lung and breast cancer cases not being detected at early stages.

-"In recent years, due to many reasons, including the deterioration of the mobility of the population, the number of preventive radiological examinations, in particular X-rays of the chest organs and mammograms, has decreased.
-This means that a certain number of cases of lung and breast cancer have not been detected.
-On the one hand, this worsens the accuracy of statistical data, and on the other hand, it increases the number of neglected cases of lung and breast cancer, when their treatment is much more expensive and less effective...
-I think that the situation with the detection of cancer of other nosologies is no better.
-If instrumental diagnostics is not nearby, a person, as a rule, turns to it when clinical symptoms appear, and this is often not an early stage of the process...", - said Yuriy Kovalenko, associate professor of the Department of Radiology, executive secretary of the Association of Radiologists of Ukraine.
+"In recent years, due to many reasons, including the deterioration of population mobility, the number of preventive radiological examinations, particularly chest X-rays and mammograms, has decreased.
+This means that a certain number of lung and breast cancer cases have not been detected.
+On the one hand, this worsens the accuracy of statistical data, and on the other hand, it increases the number of neglected cases of lung and breast cancer, when their treatment is significantly more expensive and less effective...
+I think that the situation with the detection of other nosologies of cancer is no better.
+If instrumental diagnostics are not nearby, people usually turn to them when clinical symptoms appear, and this is often not an early stage of the process...", said Yuriy Kovalenko, Associate Professor of the Department of Radiology, Executive Secretary of the Association of Radiologists of Ukraine.